 How popular is the baby name Great in the United States right now?
 How popular was it historically?
 Find out using the graph below!
 Plus, check out all the blog posts that mention the name Great.

-My husband and I went on a road trip last week (Denver to Mesa Verde, to the Grand Canyon, to Las Vegas, then back to Denver).
-I won’t go crazy with a long series of posts like I did a couple of years ago, but we did spot some interesting names while walking the rim of the canyon:
+My husband and I went on a fun road trip last week (Denver to Mesa Verde, to the Grand Canyon, to Las Vegas, then back to Denver), and we spotted some interesting names while walking the rim of the canyon:

 The caption reads: “Tlutha and wife Tsoojva, a Havasupai family photographed in 1899, made their home at Indian Garden until 1928.”
 That was the year the last of the Havasupai were forced out of the canyon by the National Park Service.
 (Indian Garden is a riparian area about 5 miles below the rim.)

 Tsoojva’s name means “dangling.”
 I’m not sure what Tlutha’s name means, but he was known to outsiders as Billy Burro.